Why some lesbians do not identify as women

 Fugitive lesbians

-"One might think my point of view is too crude, and I'm not surprised, considering the centuries of thought that have gone against it," the writer says in the introduction to her essays.
+“You might think my viewpoint is too harsh, and I’m not surprised, given the centuries of thought that have opposed it,” the writer says in the introduction to her essays.
 In this context, for Wittig, lesbians are fugitives from the heterosexual regime; that is, they escape from this order.

-The interviewees agreed that being a lesbian implies a specific way of inhabiting the world, different from that of a heterosexual cis woman .
-Therefore, they consider it to be a gender identity.
-They also emphasized that it is a way of being that is neither fixed nor the same for all lesbians.
+The interviewees agreed that being a lesbian implies a specific way of inhabiting the world, different from that of a cisgender heterosexual woman .
+Therefore, they consider it a gender identity.
+Furthermore, they emphasized that it is a way of being that is neither fixed nor the same for all lesbians.

-To explain this, they answered the questions: What does being a lesbian mean to you? and Why do you identify as a lesbian and not as a woman?
+To explain, they answered the questions: What does being a lesbian mean to you? and Why do you identify as a lesbian and not as a woman?

 Gender identity and political expression